Stillwater Critical Minerals (CVE:PGE) Trading 23.1% Higher – Should You Buy?

 Stillwater Critical Minerals Corp.
-(CVE:PGE – Get Free Report)’s share price traded up 23.1% during trading on Thursday .
+(CVE:PGE – Get Free Report)’s share price rose 23.1% during trading on Friday .
 The company traded as high as C$0.33 and last traded at C$0.32.
-1,658,996 shares traded hands during mid-day trading, an increase of 301% from the average session volume of 414,056 shares.
+Approximately 1,658,996 shares were traded during mid-day trading, an increase of 301% from the average daily volume of 414,056 shares.
 The stock had previously closed at C$0.26.

 Stillwater Critical Minerals Corp., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties in Canada and the United States.
 The company explores for gold, palladium, nickel, cobalt, and copper deposits, as well as platinum group metals.
 Its flagship project is the Stillwater West project, which comprises 763 claims covering an area of approximately 61 square kilometers located in Stillwater District, Montana.